Bayer-Group/BIC-AdEPro/README.md

 Additionally, to keep an overview of even **large trials** (\>500 patients), intelligent sorting algorithms under the name of '**AdEPro AI**' (based on seriation techniques from the seriation package by Hahsler [[1]](#lit1)) allow to sort the patients in a way that **patients with similar adverse event profiles are close to one another** and relevant differences between the treatment groups regarding the displayed adverse events remain recognizable at first sight.

-As a complete alternative to the patient-by-patient 'circle view', an aggregated "**barplot view**" is implemented which displays the **aggregated numbers of subjects with adverse events**, which can be especially helpful in case the numbers are too great to be easily counted.
+As an alternative to the patient-by-patient 'circle view', an aggregated "**barplot view**" is implemented which displays the **aggregated numbers of subjects with adverse events**.
+This can be especially helpful in case the numbers are too great to be easily counted.

 ## Getting Started

-The package AdePro is available on CRAN as well as on Github and may be installed using
+The R-package AdEPro is available on CRAN as well as on Github and may be installed using

     install.packages("adepro")